EricThomson/tfrecord-view/readme.md

     conda install -c anaconda tensorflow-gpu>=1.12

  This also assumes you have installed the object detection api (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md), as we will use some utilities that come with it (in particular `utils.dataset_util`).

-## Usage
-### Creating a TFRecord file
-If you need to create a TFRecord file, see `voc_to_tfr.py`.
-The images and annotation files are in `annotated_images/`.

-### Consuming a TFRecord file
-If you already have TFRecord file data, then use `view_records.py` to see how to consume it and show data.
-The function takes in the path to the TFRecord file, the dictionary of class labels, and a couple of optional keyword arguments like stride.
-It will then show the images with bounding boxes and labels for each object, if applicable.

 ## For more info
 Construction of TFRecord files: